 Top of the page

 Shingles is a painful skin rash.
-It is caused by the varicella zoster virus.
+It's caused by the varicella zoster virus.
 Shingles usually appears in a band, a strip, or a small area on one side of the face or body.
-It is also called herpes zoster.
+It's also called herpes zoster.

 Shingles is most common in older adults and people who have weak immune systems because of stress, injury, certain medicines, or other reasons.
-Most people who get shingles will get better and will not get it again.
-But it is possible to get shingles more than once.
+Most people who get shingles will get better and won't get it again.
+But it's possible to get shingles more than once.

-Shingles occurs when the virus that causes chickenpox starts up again in your body.
-After you get better from chickenpox, the virus "sleeps" (is dormant) in your nerve roots.
-In some people, it stays dormant forever.
-In others, the virus "wakes up" when disease, stress, or aging weakens the immune system.
-Some medicines may trigger the virus to wake up and cause a shingles rash.
-It is not clear why this happens.
-But after the virus becomes active again, it can only cause shingles, not chickenpox.
+Shingles occurs when the virus that causes chickenpox becomes active again in your body.
+After you've had chickenpox, the virus "sleeps" (is dormant) in your nerve roots.
+In some people, the virus "wakes up" when disease, stress, or aging weakens the immune system.
+Some medicines may trigger the virus.

 Health Tools help you make wise health decisions or take action to improve your health.

-Shingles is a reactivation of the varicella-zoster virus, a type of herpes virus that causes chickenpox.
-After you have had chickenpox, the virus lies inactive in your nerve roots and remains inactive until, in some people, it flares up again.
-If the virus becomes active again, you may get a rash that occurs only in the area of the affected nerve.
-This rash is called shingles.
+After you've had chickenpox, the virus "sleeps" (is dormant) in your nerve roots.
+In some people, it stays dormant forever.
+In others, the virus "wakes up."
+In this case, you may get a rash that occurs only in the area of the affected nerve.

-Exposure to shingles will not cause you to get shingles.
-But if you have not had chickenpox and have not gotten the chickenpox vaccine, you can get chickenpox if you are exposed to shingles.
-Someone who has shingles can expose you to the virus if you come into contact with the fluid in the shingles blisters.
+You can't catch shingles from someone who has shingles.
+But if you haven't had chickenpox or haven't gotten the chickenpox vaccine, you can get chickenpox if you come into contact with the fluid in the shingles blisters.

 Call your doctor now if you:

-If you still feel intense pain for more than 1 month after the skin heals, see your doctor to find out if you have post-herpetic neuralgia (PHN).
+If you still feel intense pain for more than 1 month after the skin heals, see your doctor to find out if you have PHN.
 Getting your pain under control right away may prevent nerve damage that may cause pain that lasts for months or years.